fiahs99/configure-ad/README.md

 <img src="https://i.imgur.com/HgTs346.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Next, log into the Client1 VM as ken_admin.
+Next, log into the Client1 VM as Mo_Uddin.
 Right-click the Windows logo, select System, then choose Remote Desktop.
 Click Select users that can remotely access this PC and add Domain Users to allow them RDP access to the VM.
 </p>
 <br />